joemaddalone/joemaddalone/src/content/ollama/index.md

 const ollama = new Ollama(/*... same as before */);

-const question = "What color is the house at 6353 Juan Tabo?" const chain = loadQAStuffChain(ollama);
+const question = "What color is the house at 6353 Juan Tabo Blvd?" const chain = loadQAStuffChain(ollama);
 const input_documents = [
-	new Document({ pageContent: "The color of the house at 6353 Juan Tabo is blue" }) ];
+	new Document({ pageContent: "The color of the house at 6353 Juan Tabo Blvd is blue" }) ];
 const res = await chain.call({ input_documents, question});